pyroesp/GBDSO/README.md

 ## Official game cart dimensions

 Below you'll find the dimensions for the PCB of an official game (Pokémon Yellow JAP).
-Thickness of the board is 1mm, not shown in drawing.

 <img src="./freecad/cartidge dimensions.svg">